 MAY 22-JUNE 18, 2017

 Isaac, a veteran, returns to his childhood home and discovers that his family’s been transformed.
 His timid mother, freed from the constraints of her marriage, has begun a crusade to subvert the patriarchy, and his sister is now a genderqueer anarchist who uses the pronouns ze and hir.
 Meanwhile, his abusive father now wears clown makeup and downs estrogen pills…against his will.

-Obie Award-winner Taylor Mac’s “audacious, uproarious black comedy” (New York Times) flips the script on gender power dynamics and asks a key question: does destroying the past really free you from it?
+Obie Award-winner Taylor Mac’s “audacious, uproarious black comedy” (New York Times) flips the script on gender power dynamics and asks a key question: how do we heal when our politics divide us?
 It’s a sly kitchen-sink drama covered in glitter, and you’ll laugh your way through to an answer.

 Featuring company members Emily Townley and Mitchell Hébert